Monday, March 08, 2010

 February 2, 1986: Holiday Inn Centre, Odessa, TX with The Guess Who

-February 21, 1986: Boutwell Stadium, Birmingham, AL with The Guess Who
+February 21, 1986: Boutwell Auditorium, Birmingham, AL with The Guess Who

 June 5, 1986: September's Cafè, Cheektowaga, WA with The Guess Who